cyberrie/Bootstrap-Portfolio/README.md

 ## What I learned

 Bootstrap is essentialy flexbox but it simplifies the process of building responsive applications with it's built-in column system.
-Subsequently it reduces the need to use media queries.
+Subsequently it reduces the need of using media queries.

-I will utilise Bootstrap only where applicable in my future projects as I have learned that it is sometimes challenging to create more complex custom-made design, using Bootstrap due to default stylings.
+I will utilise Bootstrap only where applicable in my future projects.
+I have learned that it is sometimes challenging to create more complex custom-made design, using Bootstrap due to default stylings.

-Bootstrap 4.3. s still more prevalent on websites than a new version.
+Bootstrap 4.3. s still more prevalent on websites than its newer version.

 ## Useful Resources

-- [Bootstrap Documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) - This was a nice refresher I kept open during the initial stages to ensure I apply these in my project.
+- [Bootstrap Documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) - Essential for this project.

 ## Author